A2Amir/Traditional-Object-Detection/README.md

 Below are presented six consecutive frames from the project video and I'm showing all the bounding boxes for where my classifier reported positive detections.
 I can see that overlapping detections exist for each of the two vehicles and in two of the frames, I find a false positive detection on the guardrail to the left.
 In this [exercise](https://github.com/A2Amir/Traditional-Object-Detection/blob/master/code/MultipleDetectionsAndFalsePositivesExerciese.ipynb), I'll build a heat-map from these detections in order to combine overlapping detections and remove false positives.

+# 16. Summarize my tracking pipeline

+In each frame of the video, I will run a search for vehicles using a sliding window and Hog Sub-sampling Window techniques Wherever my classifier returns a positive detection,I'll record the position of the window in which the detection was made (check [exercise](https://github.com/A2Amir/Traditional-Object-Detection/blob/master/code/Pipline.ipynb)).

+In some cases I might detect the same vehicle in overlapping windows or at different scales.
+In the case of overlapping detections I can assign the position of the detection to the centroid of the overlapping windows.
+I also have false positives which I can filter out by determining which detections appear in one frame but not the next.

+Once I have a high confidence detection I can record how it's centroid is moving from frame to frame and I eventually estimate where it will appear in each subsequent frame.

+# 17 Deep Learning Approach
+Deep Learning Approach